Zanatticus/High-Performance-Computing/Homework/HW1/Problem2/README.md

 | **Latency (ms)** 	| 7.706 	| 4.208 	| 2.729 	| 2.42 	| 2.876 	| 3.971 	| 6.412 	| 10.99 	| 20.571 	|

 #### Evaluation of Scaling:
 **Weak Scaling:** The program shows an increase in latency as the number of threads and problem size increase.
-This shows that the weak scaling of this merge sort algorithm is very poor since the algorithm does not efficientyly handle larger problem sizes with more threads.
+This shows that the weak scaling of this merge sort algorithm is very poor since the algorithm does not efficiently handle larger problem sizes with more threads.
 **Strong Scaling:** The program shows a decrease in latency up until 8 threads, where it starts to then increase in latency for threads larger than 8.
 In other words, the merge sort algorithm benefits from parallelism up until a certain point, after which the overhead of managing more threads becomes a bottleneck.
 This means that the program exhibits good strong scaling up until 8 threads, after which the scaling starts to degrade.